Michael-Mbaya/Organisation-API/README.md

 * 5.PostgreSQL

 ##### Run

-* Click on the link provided in the description:
-or
-* fork the repository, clone your forked repository, run psql < create.sql and gradle run the project
+* fork the repository, clone your forked repository in your local machine and gradle run the project on your IntelliJ app.

 ## How to use (Behavior)
 ## User Guide

 ####View Landing page
-*Method: GET
+* Method: GET
-*Route: /
+* Route: /

 #### Create general News:
 * Method: POST: